Virgin Galactic

 Virgin Galactic Holdings, Inc. is a British-American spaceflight company founded by Richard Branson and the Virgin Group conglomerate, which retains an 11.9% stake through Virgin Investments Limited.

-The company is in California, and operates from New Mexico.
-The company develops commercial spacecraft and provides suborbital spaceflights to space tourists.
-Virgin Galactic's suborbital spacecraft are air launched from beneath a carrier airplane known as White Knight Two.
-Virgin Galactic's maiden spaceflight occurred in 2018 with its VSS Unity spaceship.
+Headquartered in California with launches in New Mexico, the company develops commercial spacecraft and provides suborbital spaceflights to space tourists.
+Virgin Galactic's suborbital spacecraft are air-launched from beneath a carrier airplane, White Knight Two.
+As of 2026, twelve Virgin Galactic flights have exceeded 50 miles altitude, entering outer space by US standards, (Note: The 50 mi standard is used by NASA, the US Air Force, and the Federal Aviation Administration.
+The internationally-recognized standard is the Karman line at 100 km.) all with VSS Unity spaceship since 2018.

-The company did the early work on the satellite launch development of LauncherOne before this was hived off to a separate company, Virgin Orbit, in 2017.
-The company was shut down in May 2023.
+The company also spun off its under-development LauncherOne rocket, an air-launched satellite launch vehicle, to Virgin Orbit in 2017.
+Virgin Orbit was subsequently shut down in 2023.

-On 13 December 2018, VSS Unity achieved the project's first suborbital space flight, VSS Unity VP-03, with two pilots, reaching an altitude of 82.7 km, and officially entering outer space by U.S. standards.
-In February 2019, the project carried three people, including a passenger, on VSS Unity VF-01, with a member of the team floating within the cabin during a spaceflight that reached 89.9 km.
-On 11 July 2021, founder Richard Branson and three other employees rode on VSS Unity 22 as passengers, marking the first time a spaceflight company founder has travelled on his own ship into outer space.
-In February 2022, Virgin Galactic announced that it was opening ticket sales to the public.
-The price of a reservation was $450,000.
-In June 2023, Virgin Galactic launched its first commercial space tourism flight called Galactic 01.
-Galactic 07 in June 2024 was the final flight of Unity as the company shifted focus to its Delta class vehicles and a higher launch cadence.
+On 13 December 2018, VSS Unity made the project's first suborbital space flight, VSS Unity VP-03.
+Its two pilots reached an altitude of 82.7 km.
+In February 2019, the project carried three people, including a passenger, on VSS Unity VF-01; the spacecraft reached 89.9 km and one member of the team floated within the cabin.
+On 11 July 2021, Branson and three employees rode on VSS Unity 22 as passengers, the first time a spaceflight-company founder travelled on his own ship into outer space.

+In February 2022, Virgin Galactic began selling tickets to the public for $450,000 apiece.
+The first such flight, Galactic 01, took place in June 2023.
+One year later, Unity made its final flight, Galactic 07; the company shifted focus to its Delta-class vehicles and a higher launch cadence.

-In February 2025, a ticket for a seat is estimated to cost about $600,000.
+In February 2025, a ticket for a seat was estimated to cost about $600,000.
+In 2026, the company resumed taking reservations for seats at $1000, for a ticket price of $750,000.